BachoSeven/dotfiles/README.md

 - Last but not least, **[mimi](https://github.com/BachoSeven/mimi)** is an __improved xdg-open__ using bash and dmenu with a very usable config file.

 ## Eye-candy
-- I set `gruvbox` colors in Xresources, zathura, ncspot, dircolors, dunst, neovim, copyq, all suckless config and anywhere else I could.
+- I set `gruvbox` colors in Xresources, zathura, ncspot, dircolors, dunst, neovim, copyq, all suckless config and anywhere else (although I tried to keep a commented solarized alternative where I could for nostalgia).
 - The compositor is `picom`
 - Icons are Joypixels (`ttf-joypixels` from aur)
 - The default gtk 2/3 theme is [Arc-Gruvbox](https://aur.archlinux.org/packages/gtk-theme-arc-gruvbox-git)